 Heat spreader increases the physical size of the module

-Corsair’s excellent Pro Series offers some of the best RAM performance in this category, with very high speeds and low latency.
+Corsair’s excellent Pro Series offers some of the best RAM performance in this category, with very high speeds and low latency over the Corsair Vengeance LPX series.

 With a robust anodized aluminum heat spreader, this ram will be able to maintain optimal thermal performance even under load, and it looks fairly stylish as a nice bonus.
-This is particularly useful for anyone who intends to overclock their RAM.
+This is particularly useful for anyone who intends to overclock their RAM and needs to think about power consumption rather than a low voltage.

 No advanced cooling design